What is a PARP Inhibitor and How Does It Treat Ovarian Cancer?

 What is a PARP Inhibitor?

 To understand PARP inhibitors, let’s start with the basics.
-PARP, which stands for poly adenosine diphosphate-ribose polymerase, is a protein that helps cells repair damage to their DNA.
+PARP, which stands for polyadenosine diphosphate-ribose polymerase, is a protein that helps cells repair damage to their DNA.
 DNA damage is a normal occurrence in cells, but when left unrepaired, it can lead to the development of cancer.
 In some types of cancer cells, including ovarian cancer cells, PARP plays a crucial role in repairing DNA damage through a process called homologous recombination repair (HRR).

 PARP inhibitors block the activity of PARP enzymes, preventing them from repairing damaged DNA in cancer cells.
-By disrupting this repair mechanism, the inhibitors aim to cause the cancer cells to accumulate so much DNA damage that they ultimately die.
+By disrupting this repair mechanism, PARP inhibitors aim to cause the cancer cells to accumulate so much DNA damage that they ultimately die.

 How Do PARP Inhibitors Work?